avarghesein/-NIX/Raspberry Pi II (Buster)/ExtendSDMemoryLifeSpanTweaks.md

 ## Disable All Logging

-Since logging has been done constantly by the system, it could reduce the Life span through constant write operations.
+Since logging has been done constantly by the system, it could reduce the Life span of underlying storage (SD Card/USB Drive) through constant write operations.
 Disabling the same, could greatly improve the Life Span of SD Card and improve system performance

     sudo service rsyslog stop